Skip to content

 SpeedClean SC-FCC-1 SpeedyFoam Condenser Coil Cleaner 1 Gallon

 For those really stubborn outdoor units (I'm looking at you, 10-year-old systems that have never seen a clean), you'll want a specialized tool like the SpeedClean CoilShot Condenser Cleaner Tool.
-This clever device connects to your garden hose and uses water pressure to deliver cleaner deep into the coils from multiple angles.
+This clever device connects to your garden hose and uses water pressure to deliver the cleaner deep into the coils from multiple angles.
 It's basically like giving your coils a pressure wash from the inside out.

 tradie-hydrocell-aircon-cleaning-kit